holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/05_json/lesson_plan_day_1.md

     if __name__ == "__main__":
         json_demo()
     ```
-- Theory of JSON:
-    - Why is it so prevelent?
-    - Where are the sets?
+- Today going to use JSON to share pictures (EmojiPics)
+    - Show EmojiPic flag and discuss what's going on
+        - Need to represent 8 colors
+    - Have them come up with their own file format
+        - Pros and cons
+        - How encode height/width?
+        - What do you remember from 9th grade about this?
-- Talk through emoji pics:
+- Talk through my implementation of EmojiPics:
     - Talk through file format
-        - Have flag.json and pic side by side
+        - Have `color_flag.json` and `color_flag.txt` side by side
+- Today going to create an EmojiPic printer
+    - Input: JSON
+    - Output: EmojiPic
-    - Key Functions
+    - Key Functions?
+        - Advanced students can skip this part
         - encoding_to_emoji()
         - load_dict_from_file()
+    - Where to start?
+        - Advanced students can skip this part
+        - What should file look like?
 - Go!
-    - `color_outputter.py`
+    - My version at `emoji_pics/emoji_outputter.py`

 ### Homework

-- Data structures 13-14 (only b/c I don't see them until Monday)
+- Data structures 19 - 20
 - TIL on JSON

 ### Potential Extensions

-- Do JSON encode/decode together on screen
+- Do JSON serialize/deserialize together on screen
     - JSON of scrabble words
-- Pydantic validator
-    - Starting to edge towards objects
-- JSON Bingo cards
+- JSON Bingo
+    - Hand out bingo cards of the form `{"B": [5, 3, 6], ...}`
+    - Play manually for a round or two
+    - Create a program that takes in a JSON bingo card and allows user to play